Sharad Pawar feels unwell during meeting, advised rest by doctors

 The 82-year-old leader was in Baramati for Diwali

-PUNE: Nationalist Congress Party president Sharad Pawar felt unwell during a meeting at his hometown Baramati on Saturday evening and advised rest by doctors, party sources said.
+PUNE: Nationalist Congress Party president Sharad Pawar felt unwell during a meeting in his hometown Baramati in Maharashtra's Pune district and has been advised rest by doctors, party sources said.

-Pawar was attending a meeting at Vidya Pratishthan, a trust controlled by his family, when he felt unwell and was immediately examined by doctors, they said.
+Pawar was on Saturday evening attending a meeting at Vidya Pratishthan, a trust controlled by his family, when he felt unwell and was immediately examined by doctors, they said.

 The 82-year-old leader was in Baramati for Diwali.

-His scheduled visit to Purandar in Pune district on Sunday was cancelled, sources added.
+His scheduled visit to Purandar in Pune district on Sunday has been cancelled, sources added.

 Next Story